SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

     4. You are now ready to make changes to the repository.
 Try to find something to improve (any spelling mistakes?).
-       When you have made the changes, do the standard git cycle: `add -> commit -> push`
+       When you have made the changes, do the standard git cycle: `add -> commit -> push` I  have made changes and I'm going to see if they actually appear.

     5. Go online to the original repository and go the `Pull requests` tab.
 Find `compare` button and choose the to compare the `master branch` of the original repo with the branch that you just created